 In 2013, you were in the original West End cast of Charlie and the Chocolate Factory as Charlie Bucket, what was this role like to play?

 Playing Charlie will forever be one of the most formative experiences of my entire life.
 Building a show from scratch and learning songs and dance numbers as we went was an incredible creative process to be a part of and seeing Sam Mendes work as a director is also something I’ll always remember.
 Pretty awesome guy.

 How was it having this as your first professional acting role and do you remember how you felt opening the show?

 I will never forget the feeling of opening the show for the first time.
 While I was obviously aware of the pressure of leading this show, I think I was too young to fully grasp the pressure of what that meant.
 I had an unforgettable time during the whole process, from rehearsals, techs, previews to the show run itself, and I feel extremely fortunate for that to have been my first major experience as an actor and of the industry itself.

 Did you always want an acting career and how did you start?

 When I was much younger, I was completely obsessed with being a tennis player, following in the footsteps of my childhood idol Roger Federer.
-But I’d also always loved performing from a very young age, and as I began to see kids performing on stage in things like Matilda and various TV shows, I thought it might be possible for me to do it as well.
+But I’d also always loved performing from a very young age, and as I began to see kids performing on stage in things like the Royal Shakespeare Company’s Matilda The Musical and various TV shows, I thought it might be possible for me to do it as well.
 Luckily, I’ve managed that so far.

 What TV shows and films do you enjoy watching and what do you enjoy doing away from acting?